mariatopchieva/ridepal-telerik-finalproject/README.md

 <br />

-## Views from the BeerOverflow web application
+## Views from the RidePal web application